RockNRollaGames/ABrawl/README.md

-# ABrawl
+# superMarioProject
-A fighting game for the patience.
-Get ready to duke it out with your friend! but be mindful of your choices beacuse they will cost you.
+A introductory project to get familiar with game engine Quintus.